timplifier/obsidian-notes/android/interviewQuestions/src/main/kotlin/corp/tbm/timplifier/development/interviewQuestions/Generics/Type Erasure/TypeChecksAndCasts/TypeChecksAndCasts.md

-Due to the [[Type erasure]], there is no general way to check whether an instance of generic type was created with a certain type argument at runtime.
+Due to the [[Type Erasure]], there is no general way to check whether an instance of generic type was created with a certain type argument at runtime.
 It is possible to make a check against an instance of star-projection

 ```kotlin
 if (something is List<*>) {